 Presented in partnership with the

-- 2-hour guided bicycle tour with frequent stops to explore sites more closely
+- 2-hour guided bicycle or bus tour with frequent stops to explore sites more closely

 - Visit the Brooklyn Grange rooftop farm

 - Visit the former Brooklyn Naval Hospital Cemetery

 - Learn about sustainable landscaping and how to identify common native and invasive plant species

 - Tour is certified by the American Institute of Architects for 2 LU/HSW continuing education credits (AIA CES)